 - Business stakeholders approve a sprint in a meeting called the “Sprint review meeting” after the team demonstrates a functional app.

 5. Prepare to secure your app

 Apps catering to the healthcare sector process sensitive information like PHI, therefore, they are subject to stringent regulations like HIPAA.
-Information security is a key concern of such regulations, therefore, prepare to secure your app.
+Information security is a key concern of such regulations, therefore, prepare to secure your doctor appointment booking apps.
 You need to do the following:

 - Store sensitive information on a private cloud.
 You can run your other workloads on a public cloud, therefore, consider a hybrid cloud deployment.